Tyler Childers: Early life

 Tyler Childers was born and grew up in Lawrence County, Kentucky.
 His father worked in the coal industry and his mother is a nurse.
-He was born with clubfoot and had to undergo surgeries to remedy the condition when he was 18 months old, and again when he was five.
-He learned to sing in church as a member of the choir.
-He started to play guitar and write songs when he was about 13.
-He attended Lawrence County High School and transferred to Paintsville High School in Paintsville, Kentucky, 23 miles southwest of LCHS.
-He graduated from there in 2009.
-Fellow country musicians Chris Stapleton (Staffordsville), Loretta Lynn (Butcher Hollow), and Crystal Gayle hail from Johnson County (Paintsville is in Johnson County) while Sturgill Simpson, a known acquaintance of Childers, is from Jackson, Kentucky in nearby Breathitt County, Kentucky.
+He was born with clubfoot and had to undergo surgeries to remedy the condition when he was 18 months old, and again when he was aged five.
+He had learned to sing in church as a member of the choir.
+Childers started to play guitar and write songs at approximately 13 years of age.
+He attended Lawrence County High School (LCHS) and transferred to Paintsville High School, Johnson County where he graduated in 2009.
+Fellow country musicians from Johnson County include Chris Stapleton (Staffordsville), Loretta Lynn (Butcher Hollow), and Crystal Gayle; Sturgill Simpson, a known acquaintance of Childers, is from Jackson, Kentucky in nearby Breathitt County, Kentucky.

 Childers studied for a semester at Western Kentucky University and then enrolled at Bluegrass Community and Technical College for a few semesters.
 He dropped out of college and worked odd jobs for some time while pursuing a music career.

 Career

 Childers began performing in Lexington, Kentucky, and Huntington, West Virginia.
 In 2011, when he was 19, Childers released his first album, Bottles and Bibles.
 In 2012, he uploaded an acoustic recording of "Jersey Giant" to SoundCloud with vocals from Senora May.
 He released two EPs recorded in 2013 at Red Barn Radio, a radio show from Lexington.
 The two EPs were later released as one recording called Live on Red Barn Radio I & II after the success of his album Purgatory; they reached No. 5 on Heatseekers Albums.
-He performed with a backing band, The Food Stamps.
+He performed with his backing band, The Food Stamps.

+Purgatory (2017)

-He first had success with the 2017 album Purgatory.
+Childers' first success was with his 2017 album Purgatory.
 It was produced by Sturgill Simpson and David Ferguson and recorded at The Butcher Shoppe in Nashville.
-Simpson also played guitar and sang backing vocals on the album; Miles Miller is on drums, Stuart Duncan on fiddle and Russ Paul played other instruments.
+Simpson also played guitar and sang backing vocals on the album; Miles Miller is on drums, Stuart Duncan on fiddle and Russ Pahl played other instruments.
 It debuted at No. 1 on Billboards Heatseekers Albums chart, No. 17 on the Country albums chart and No. 4 on the Americana/Folk albums chart.
 In September 2018, Childers won Emerging Artist of the Year at the 2018 Americana Music Honors & Awards; he gave an acceptance speech noted for its criticism of the Americana genre label saying after the awarder mispronounced his last name that "as a man who identifies as a country music singer, I feel Americana ain't no part of nothing and is a distraction from the issues that we're facing on a bigger level as country music singers.
 It kind of feels like purgatory."